 The 17th century, the so-called Age of Louis XIV, was an era of decadence.
 During Louis’s reign, French culture came to exercise a universal appeal – the Palace of Versailles, the birthplace of Versailles panels being a classic example.

-Panelled parquet floors are of course the epitome of grand flooring.
-Both Herringbone and Chevron parquet block currently remain at the forefront.
+Panelled parquet floors are of course the epitome of grand flooring with Herringbone and Chevron patterns still proving popular too……………

 Understand what differentiates an Element7 engineered parquet floor from others.